Marion Meade: Biography

 In 1988, Meade published the biography Dorothy Parker: What Fresh Hell Is This?, which remains an authoritative source of the author's life and work.
 New interest in Parker led to the making of the 1994 film Mrs. Parker and the Vicious Circle, starring Jennifer Jason Leigh.
 Meade further explored Parker in her 2004 book Bobbed Hair and Bathtub Gin: Writers Running Wild in the Twenties.
 The work covered three other notable female writers of the Jazz Age—Edna St. Vincent Millay, Zelda Fitzgerald, and Edna Ferber.
 Both the San Francisco Chronicle and The Washington Post named it among the best books of the year., Kirkus Reviews called it "largely apocryphal and hardly scholarly, but a lot of fun."
 In 2006 Meade edited Parker’s collected works, The Portable Dorothy Parker, updating the 60-year-old anthology with fresh material and many personal letters.
-Penguin Books commissioned a jacket from the well known illustrator Seth.
+Penguin Books commissioned a jacket from the illustrator Seth.

 Her 1995 HarperCollins book Buster Keaton: Cut to the Chase recorded the journey of Keaton from a Kansas medicine show to vaudeville headliner to cinematic pioneer.
 Her 2000 biography The Unruly Life of Woody Allen was, The New York Times said, "not a vile book" and "not irresponsible" but did adhere to the standard "consensus of opinion on its subject, depicting him as self-involved, misogynist, egotistical, inconsiderate, isolated and stagnant."

 Her 2010 book Lonelyhearts paired Nathanael West with Eileen McKenney.
 It received critical reviews in The Washington Post and The New York Times, which criticized its "grating prose" and "half-baked analogies."
 It was also noted that West had been profiled just a few years before.
 National Public Radio reviewed the book positively.

 In 2014, she published her final book, examining the end of Dorothy Parker's life and the vicissitudes of her bodily remains.

 Meade lived in New York City.
 She was married three times, to Charles Meade, Forbes Linkhorn and Milton Viorst.
 She had one child, Alison Sprague, and two granddaughters, Ashley Elizabeth Sprague and Katharine Rose Sprague.